bazelbuild/bazel/site/docs/rule-challenges.md

 node can declare dependencies, and then use the contents of those dependencies to declare even further dependencies.
 In principle, this maps well to a thread-per-node model.
-However, medium-sized builds contain hundreds of thousands of Skyframe nodes, which isn’t easily possible with current Java technology (and for historical reasons, we’re currently tied to using Java, so no lightweight threads and no continuations).
+However, medium-sized builds contain hundreds of thousands of Skyframe nodes, which isn't easily possible with current Java technology (and for historical reasons, we're currently tied to using Java, so no lightweight threads and no continuations).

 Instead, Bazel uses a fixed-size thread pool.
-However, that means that if a node declares a dependency that isn’t available yet, we may have to abort that evaluation and restart it (possibly in another thread), when the dependency is available.
+However, that means that if a node declares a dependency that isn't available yet, we may have to abort that evaluation and restart it (possibly in another thread), when the dependency is available.
 This, in turn, means that nodes should not do this excessively; a node that declares N dependencies serially can potentially be restarted N times,